-I hope all of my constituents and readers of the Sutton Coldfield Observer have had a peaceful and enjoyable Christmas break.
-May I wish you the very best for 2013.
+I hope all Sutton residents and readers of the Sutton Coldfield Observer have had a peaceful and enjoyable Christmas break.
+May I wish you the very best for 2014.

 If ever you feel I can be of any assistance please do not hesitate to get in touch either by emailing firstname.lastname@example.org or by writing to me at the House of Commons: